 Civil unrest and political tension

 Political violence, civil unrest and protests occur in Solomon Islands.
-Unrest typically coincides with sittings of Parliament, periods of political uncertainty, industrial relations disputes or high profile investigations, land disputes or court cases.
+Unrest typically coincides with elections, periods of political uncertainty, industrial relations disputes or high profile investigations, land disputes or court cases.
 Political tensions can rise with little notice.

 - Keep an eye on the news and other sources for advice of possible unrest, protest locations and road blocks.
 Avoid those areas.